Winter Olympics to showcase Italian venues and global tensions

 The first Olympics since the re-election of US President Donald Trump are set to be buffeted by global turbulence.

-The sports programme begins on Wednesday, but the Games officially start two days later with a spectacular opening ceremony at the San Siro stadium in Milan featuring performances from US singer Mariah Carey and Italian opera star Andrea Bocelli.
+The sports programme begins on Feb 4, but the Games officially start two days later with a spectacular opening ceremony at the San Siro Stadium in Milan, featuring performances from US singer Mariah Carey and Italian opera star Andrea Bocelli.

-When the full programme of sport gets under way, all eyes will be on Lindsey Vonn, whose comeback at 41 could be the storyline of this Olympics, provided she can recover from a knee injury she suffered in a World Cup race in Crans-Montana, Switzerland.
+When the full programme of sports gets under way, all eyes will be on 41-year-old Lindsey Vonn, whose comeback could be the storyline of this Olympics, provided she can recover from a knee injury she suffered in a World Cup race in Crans-Montana, Switzerland, on Jan 30.

 Vonn had insisted “my Olympic dream is not over”.

-Also eagerly awaited is the men’s ice hockey competition, with stars from the National Hockey League (NHL) in the US and Canada – the world’s strongest – taking part for the first time since 2014.
+The men’s ice hockey competition is eagerly awaited as well, with stars from the National Hockey League (NHL) in the US and Canada – the world’s strongest – taking part for the first time since 2014.

 Coventry admitted that the approach of using existing venues, which are often long distances apart, has complicated the task for organisers.